Accessing data with MySQL

 2. Choose either Gradle or Maven and the language you want to use.
 This guide assumes that you chose Java.

-3. Click Dependencies and select Spring Web, Spring Data JPA, and MySQL Driver.
+3. Click Dependencies and select Spring Web, Spring Data JPA, MySQL Driver, Docker Compose Support, and Testcontainers.

 4. Click Generate.